apache/beam/website/www/site/content/en/blog/python-performance-runtime-type-checking.md

 moves the type check to a Cython-optimized, non-decorated portion of the codebase.
 For reference, Cython is a programming language that gives C-like performance to Python code.

-3. Finally, we use a single mega type hint to type-check only the output values of transforms instead of type-checking both the input and output values separately.
+3. Finally, we use a single mega typehint to type-check only the output values of transforms instead of type-checking both the input and output values separately.
 This mega typehint is composed of the original transform's output type constraints along with all consumer transforms' input type constraints.
-Using this mega type hint allows us to reduce overhead while simultaneously allowing us to throw _more actionable errors_.
+Using this mega typehint allows us to reduce overhead while simultaneously allowing us to throw _more actionable errors_.
 For instance, consider the following error (which was generated from the old RTC system):
 ```